 There is an increasing recognition that the success of an investment in information systems requires that these human factors be addressed.
 As information systems become more pervasive their impact at a human level becomes more pronounced.
 This course equips students with the understanding of the issues that will prepare them for a career in information systems.

 A graduate of this course will also be well equipped to pursue a research-oriented career in both Academia and Industry.
 The course is aimed both at new graduates and experienced professionals wish to obtain a deeper understanding and appreciation for the human factors associated with information systems in modern organisations.

-“As a mature student, returning to study the MSc in Computing (Information Systems Processes) at WIT has been a most rewarding experience.
+“As a mature student, returning to study the MSc in Computing (Information Systems Processes) at SETU Waterford has been a most rewarding experience.
 The level of knowledge and support provided by lecturers was exceptional and the online facility to

 access academic journals from home was vital to keeping a balance between study and family life.
 The course has broadened my thinking, improved my CV and opened interesting new doors for me.
 The future is bright!”